Alex Belzile: Professional

 Opting to turn professional, Belzile signed a one-year contract with the Gwinnett Gladiators of the ECHL for the 2012–13 season.
 He recorded ten goals and 20 assists in 40 games with the Gladiators.
 Belzile also signed a professional try-out with the American Hockey League's (AHL) Hamilton Bulldogs.
 In his first game with the club on 22 March, he scored the game-winning goal in a 1–0 win over the Syracuse Crunch.
 He finished his tenure with the team with eight points in 14 games.

 Belzile remained with the Gladiators for the following 2013–14 season, but played a mere three games due to injury.
-On 28 February 2014, he was traded to the Alaska Aces.
-Belzile finished the season with 12 points in 19 games before scoring ten points in 18 postseason games.
+On February 28, 2014, he was traded to the Alaska Aces.
+Belzile finished the season with 12 points in 19 games before scoring 10 points in 18 postseason games.
 The Aces defeated the Cincinnati Cyclones in six games to win the Kelly Cup.

-On 16 October 2014, Belzile was traded to the Idaho Steelheads.
-He recorded a career-high 28 goals and 41 assists for 69 points during the 2014-15 season.
+On October 16, 2014, Belzile was traded to the Idaho Steelheads.
+He recorded a career-high 28 goals and 41 assists for 69 points during the 2014–15 season.

-On 1 September 2015, Belzile was traded to the Fort Wayne Komets.
-On 22 September, he signed a contract with the Komets' AHL affiliate, the San Antonio Rampage.
+On September 1, 2015, Belzile was traded to the Fort Wayne Komets.
+On September 22, he signed a contract with the Komets' AHL affiliate, the San Antonio Rampage.
 He split the 2015–16 season between both clubs, finishing with 31 points in 29 games for the Komets and ten points in 25 games for the Rampage.

-On 15 July 2016, the Rampage re-signed Belzile to a one-year contract extension.
-He split the subsequent season between the Rampage and their new ECHL affiliate, the Colorado Eagles.
+On July 15, 2016, the Rampage re-signed Belzile to a one-year contract extension.
+He split the 2016–17 season between the Rampage and their new ECHL affiliate, the Colorado Eagles.
 Belzile recorded a team and ECHL-best 26 points in 18 games to help the Eagles claim their first Kelly Cup.

-Belzile returned to the Rampage for the 2017–18 season, signing a one-year contract extension on 8 August 2017.
+Belzile returned to the Rampage for the 2017–18 season, signing a one-year contract extension on August 8, 2017.
 In his first full AHL season, he recorded 34 points in 61 games.